 Verisys is a Credentials Verification Organization

 Hospital credentialing is necessary to maintain high-quality patient care, but it can be a long and complicated process.
 Credentialing and privileging can cause delays in bringing on new providers and can be especially costly for smaller hospitals and telehealth practitioners.
 Missteps in the process can cause further costs and delays.

 Credentialing help is available.
 With services such as end-to-end provider credentialing, primary source verification, continuous monitoring, and background checking, Verisys saves hospitals time and money.
 Our technology and data help your credentialing process go smoothly so that you and your patients are protected.
-Accurately verifying a provider’s credentials, then monitoring those providers to ensure ongoing compliance, is what Verisys does to assist hospitals, health care clinics, pharmacies, telehealth, and more to comply with credentialing standards and keep patients safe.
+By accurately verifying a provider’s credentials and monitoring those providers to ensure ongoing compliance, Verisys assists hospitals, healthcare clinics, pharmacies, telehealth, and more to comply with credentialing standards and keep patients safe.
 Visit verisys.com to learn more.

 Verisys transforms provider data, workforce data, and relationship management.
 Healthcare, life science, and background screening organizations rely on our comprehensive solutions to discover their true potential.
 Visit verisys.com to learn how we turn problems into power.